 Ramana Maharshi: Without desire, resolve, or effort, the sun rises; and in its mere presence, the sun-stone emits fire, the lotus blooms, water evaporates; people perform their various functions and then rest.
 Just as in the presence of the magnet the needle moves, it is by virtue of the mere presence of God that the souls governed by the three (cosmic) functions or the fivefold divine activity perform their actions and then rest, in accordance with their respective karmas.
 God has no resolve; no karma attaches itself to Him.
 That is like worldly actions not affecting the sun, or like the merits and demerits of the other four elements not affecting all pervading space.

-We can see here that Ramana does not simply write ‘yes, all is God, God does all, all is One’ or something similar, but puts forward a different conception of the Self which will orientate our practice as above.
-He is stating God or the Self is Still, Whole, Unmoving, Unaffected, Self-Shining and does nothing.
+Again, we can see here that Ramana does not simply write ‘yes, all is God, God does all, all is One’, or something similar, but puts forward a different conception of the Self which will orientate our practice as above.
+He is stating God or the Self is Still, Whole, Unmoving, Unaffected, Self-Shining and Actionless (ie. God or Self does nothing).
 It is Pure Consciousness, the Subject, the Source of all, and we are to attend to That only.
+This is how we are to conceive of or think of the Self in order to orientate our practice.
 This is all beautifully explained in The Path of Sri Ramana.